mario1001/python-serverless-template/readme.md

 ¿How to register classes?
 Just put a *register* decorator in the constructor (__init__ method of the class).
 Also for core to detect it, you will need to extend/inherit from a special core class (called ContextABC).
 Injection decorators would provide instances registered by keys any time you would use the inject command (register goes straight for the inject).

-At last but not at least, another important thing to mention here is that core injection is provided on two sides: A class property called **instance** will be created on the reference provided (ref parameter in inject decorator) and also will put the bean in an attribute (could perfectly be a property declared) named as the reference passed in the place using the decorator (class or module injecting the bean).
+At last but not at least, another important thing to mention here is that core injection is provided on two sides: A class property called **instance** will be created on the reference provided (ref parameter in inject decorator) and also will put the bean in an attribute (could perfectly be a property declared) named as the reference passed in the place using the decorator (class or module which injects the bean).

 E.g. Having a class with name *ColorService*, injecting a bean of reference *ColorRepository* in a property called color_repository (snake case always to be pythonic).